-Use of premises for the purpose of providing utility or telecommunication services, which does not fall within the Schedule of Facilities and Areas under the Telecommunications Act 1997.
+Means the use of premises for the purpose of providing utility or telecommunication services (which does not fall within the Schedule of Facilities and Areas under the

+Telecommunications Act 1997).
 The use may include but is not limited to:

-- " a telecommunications tower more than 5m in height - " an equipment shelter of more than 7.5m2 in area and 3m in height.
+- " A telecommunications tower more than 5m in height - " An equipment shelter of more than 7.5m2 in area and 3m in height.

-Sport, recreation and entertainment uses
+Sport, Recreation and Entertainment uses